-Promotion rank for Certificated Masters/ Mistresses (Workshop Teacher).

-Candidates should have fulfilled all requirements for normal promotion to this rank.
+Appointment Requirements : (a) Promotion Promotion rank for Certificated Masters/Mistresses (Workshop Teacher). (b) Direct Appointment Candidates should have fulfilled all requirements for normal promotion to this rank.
 The decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.

-- (a) Workshop instruction and workshop management which include ensuring of safety in the workshops, maintenance of tools and equipment, preparation of materials, submission of annual estimates and keeping record of inventory and consumables; - (b) Class teaching in a secondary school/special school with secondary classes; and - (c) Where necessary, other related duties as considered appropriate.
+Type of Work : (a) (b) Workshop instruction and workshop management which include ensuring of safety in the workshops, maintenance of tools and equipment, preparation of materials, submission of annual estimates and keeping record of inventory and consumables; Class teaching in a secondary school/special school with (c) secondary classes; and Where necessary, other related duties as considered appropriate.
+Promotion Prospects: N.A.